artsandmetaphysics/goodlifeodyssey/_notes/divine-comedy.md

 <p>by fleas or gnats or by the sharp gadfly. <cite>(XVII.46–51)</cite></p>
 </blockquote>

 In the first ditch of the eighth circle, there are two circles of sinners—the panders and seducers—walking counterclockwise past each other.
-Dante compares this to the faithful visiting Old St. Peter’s Bassilica.
-It is evocoative to compare the crowded orderly shrine of Christianity with the crowded circle of hell:
+Dante compares this to the faithful visiting Old St. Peter’s Basilica.
+It is evocative to compare the crowded orderly shrine of Christianity with the crowded circle of hell:

 <blockquote class="poetry">
 <p class="indent">Along its bottom, naked sinners moved,</p>